Basic Sciences Definitions

 boiling pointTemperature at which a liquid's saturated vapour pressure equals the surrounding atmospheric pressure.

 absolute humidityMass of water per unit volume of a gas.
-Usualy expressed as mg/l or g/m3.
+Usually expressed as mg/l or g/m3.

 relative humidity Ratio of absolute humidity to humidity at saturation for a given temperature and pressure.

 viscosityThe resistance of a fluid to flow.
-On a mathmatical level it is the ratio of shear force to shear rate.
+On a mathematical level it is the ratio of shear force to shear rate.

 triple pointTemperature at which a substance can exist as solid, liquid and vapour.